-In March 2017, President Trump issued an executive order to undo the Clean Power Plan, which tightly regulated power plants burning fossil fuels in an effort to reduce U.S. carbon emissions.
+In March of that same year, the president also issued an executive order to undo the Clean Power Plan, which tightly regulated power plants burning fossil fuels in an effort to reduce U.S. carbon emissions.

 “My administration is putting an end to the war on coal,” said President Trump during the signing.

 But for more than a decade, natural gas and clean energy sources, including wind and solar, have become increasingly affordable and reliable.
-The Clean Power Plan may have been scrapped, but clean energy remains (very much) part of the American energy market.
+The Paris agreement and the Clean Power Plan may have been scrapped, but clean energy remains (very much) part of the American energy market.

 The Power of Market Forces